Liquid Medications¶

 Reasonableness Check¶

-- Oral liquid doses are typically between 5 mL and 30 mL
+- Oral liquid doses are typically 5–30 mL per dose

 - Doses under 1 mL orally are unusual — recheck